liam-wiltshire/talks/hackthesystem/content.md

 ???

-- So we've been through some basic vulnerabilities - in scope they're all fairly small,
+- So we've been through some basic vulnerabilities - in scope they're all fairly small, but quite common
-  - but perhaps one or two of you are thinking to your own codebases and realising that some of them exist
+    - perhaps some of you are thinking to your own codebases and realising that some of them exist
 - The good news is that they're all simple to fix!
 - Now we're going to look at a few vulerabilities that could have wider impacts